 History and Goals

 Lehman College's WAC program was developed by Sondra Perl and Marcie Wolfe in 1999.
 Its faculty-development model derives, in part, from the work of the New York City Writing Project and the Institute for Literacy Studies.
-Lehman WAC is currently coordinated by retired Lecturer Elaine Avidon (Early Childhood and Childhood Education), Assistant Professor Tyler Schmid (English), Director of the Institute for Literacy Studies Marcie Wolfe, and Associate Professor Jessica Yood (English).
+Lehman WAC is currently coordinated by Assistant Professor Tyler Schmidt (English) and Associate Professor Jessica Yood (English).
 Over the years since its inception, Lehman WAC has worked with faculty from almost every department.

 The Lehman WAC program has three institutional goals: